stadium-software/message-box/README.md

    2. Message: The HTML or text you wish to display in the message box
    3. Title: A title for the MessageBox

+## Custom Styling
+Use the "classname" defined for the buttons to write CSS into the stylesheet and style the buttons as you see fit.

 ## Custom Event Handler
 When a button is clicked, the popup closes and the custom event handler script below is called.
 Do any processing you need to do in this script